EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 👌 Others many controls and features have been added 👌

+## REQUIREMENTS

+PowerShell Core is the cross-platform version of PowerShell, built on .NET Core.
+It works on Windows, Linux, and macOS.
+It is distinct from Windows PowerShell (v5.1 and earlier), which is still shipped with Windows but is no longer actively developed with new features.
+For cross-platform scripting and modern features, PowerShell 7 (or higher) is the recommended version.

+⚠️ You NEED to install it ! ⚠️

 ## WORKFLOW

 1. **Define the template :** The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...)